 Vice President, Maggie Regier

-The Student Body Vice President is the student representative within ASW, responsible for Alumni relationships and furthering the goals of the Career Center.
-The Vice President sits on several Board of Trustees committees and is responsible for hiring directors to assist with the student government’s responsibilities.
-This position’s duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.
+The Student Body Vice President is the liaison between the Alumni Board and furthering the goals of the Career Center.
+She sits on the Advancement Committee and is responsible for hiring directors to assist with ASW’s responsibilities.
+Her duty is to actively advocate for and represent students in the internal campus community, in addition to assisting the Student Body President.

 Executive Creative Director, Ezra Schofield

 The Executive Creative Director manages all ASW promotions, and provides promotional assistance to any student club or activity.
 She acts as a resource to advertise upcoming events and student involvement opportunities––from a simple poster to a rigorous advertising campaign.

 Director of Budget and Accounting, Grayson Massey